NVIDIA/aistore/docs/providers.md

 > Notwithstanding, *remote buckets* will often serve as a fast cache or a fast tier in front of a given 3rd party Cloud storage.

-> Note as well that AIS provides [multiple easy ways to populate its *remote buckets*](overview.md#existing-datasets) - including, but not limited to conventional on-demand self-populating dubbed [cold GET](/docs/overview.md#existing-datasets).
+> Note that AIS provides multiple easy ways to [populate](/docs/overview.md#existing-datasets) its remote buckets, including - but not limited to - conventional on-demand, self-populating, dubbed _cold GET_.

 ## Example: accessing Cloud storage via remote AIS